frank-mck/CV/README.md

 - **Self motivator** - During lockdown, I had a lot of time that I wanted to use productively.
 I enrolled in 100 DaysOfCode challenge on twitter, to better my programming skills and increase discipline.
 Whilst coding for 100 days in a row, I built many projects and a portfolio, I completed FCC Web Development Curriculum and reached Kata 5 on Codewars.

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

 #### Makers Academy (24th May - 16th August )